CLIENT CONCERN POLICY

 Patient concerns and concern responses are not part of your medical record nor will any concern impact your future care.
 Your privacy will be respected.
 Any reporting to our Board of Directors or to the Ministry of Health will be done in a way that maintains your privacy and confidentiality.

-We will address your concerns in a minimum of 30 days upon receiving your complaint following our internal process.
+We will address your concerns in a minimum of 30 days upon receipt following our internal process.

 What are the possible outcomes of a concern?